donnapep/book-review/README.md

 Sound pretty good?
 Then check out the [full documentation](http://wpreviewplugins.com/book-review/) to learn more about what the WordPress Book Review plugin can do for you!

 ## Feature Requests ##
-For a comprehensive list of feature requests, or to vote on your favorites, please see the [Book Review Roadmap](https://trello.com/b/rlglE0Gf/book-review-roadmap).
+For a comprehensive list of feature requests, or to vote for your favorites, please see the [Book Review Roadmap](https://trello.com/b/rlglE0Gf/book-review-roadmap).
 You can submit your own requests in the [Feature Requests forum](http://wpreviewplugins.com/support/forum/feature-requests/).

 ## Internationalization ##
 This plugin supports the following translations (with thanks to the translators!):